M29992/basic-portfolio-template/README.md

 #### 4.6.1.
 Social Bar
 The social bar works similarly to all basic navigation CSS designs, each social media link is held in a div called ```social-list_item``` that is contained within the div social list.
 All links within the footer first remove the styling, aligns the list to the centre and places the list in a CSS flexbox.
-Each social media link contains a link an aria-label for accessibility and a class that is ```fab fa-***``` where fab fa uses font awsome CSS (https://fontawesome.com/) to produce social media icons rather then using images or text.
+Each social media link contains a link an aria-label for accessibility and a class that is ```fab fa-***``` where fab fa uses font awesome CSS (https://fontawesome.com/) to produce social media icons rather than using images or text.

 ```CSS
  .footer a {